 New personal technological devices may offer opportunities for teaching and learning.
 However, the school must consider educational benefit and carry out risk assessment before use in school is allowed.
-Parents/carers, pupils and staff should not assume that new technological devices will be allowed in school and should check with Mrs Leslie before they are brought into school.
+Parents/carers, pupils and staff should not assume that new technological devices will be allowed in school and should check with the leadership team before they are brought into school.